Info

 Integration with Apple Tracking Transparency (ATT)

-In case you are using tracking or analytics in your app, we recommend to read the guid on ATT implementation here.
+In case you are using tracking or analytics in your app, we recommend to read the guide on ATT implementation here.

 Creating a custom layout